skywalker975/g5-2026-website/_pages/Storytelling.markdown

 In 2015, all United Nations Member States adopted the 2030 Agenda for Sustainable Development, whose second goal — "Zero Hunger" (SDG 2) — commits the international community to «end hunger, achieve food security and improved nutrition and promote sustainable agriculture».
 Over a decade later, that promise remains dramatically distant.
 {: .lead }
 In 2024, approximately 673 million people were still undernourished, and in 2025, 266 million in 47 countries were facing acute food insecurity; in the same year, famine was confirmed in certain areas of the Gaza Strip and Sudan.
 Hunger, in short, remains a present-day emergency.
+{: .lead }
+It is precisely to tackle this urgent challenge that the HERO project was born.
+HERO aims to leverage advanced data analysis and predictive modeling to infer the root causes of food crises before they escalate, providing actionable insights to help the global community stay on track toward achieving Zero Hunger.
 # Paris's agreement
 The Paris Agreement is a legally binding international climate treaty adopted in 2015 that aims to limit global temperature increase to 1.5°C above pre-industrial levels.
 It drives action through a five-year cycle where countries submit increasingly ambitious Nationally Determined Contributions (NDCs) to reduce greenhouse gas emissions and build climate resilience.
 The treaty establishes a framework for developed nations to provide financial, technological, and capacity-building support to vulnerable countries.
 Global progress is rigorously tracked via an Enhanced Transparency Framework and a Global Stocktake, collectively accelerating the worldwide transition toward zero-carbon economies.